Dosage Form: oral solution

 Rheumatic syndrome and systemic lupus erythematosus-like syndrome.

-Untreated or inadequately treated cases of gross isoniazid overdosage, 80 mg/kg – 150 mg/kg, can cause neurotoxicity6 and terminate fatally, but good response has been reported in most patients brought under adequate treatment within the first few hours after drug ingestion.For the Asymptomatic Patient:
+Untreated or inadequately treated cases of gross isoniazid overdosage, 80 mg/kg to 150 mg/kg, can cause neurotoxicity6 and terminate fatally, but good response has been reported in most patients brought under adequate treatment within the first few hours after drug ingestion.For the Asymptomatic Patient

 Absorption of drugs from the GI tract may be decreased by giving activated charcoal.
 Gastric emptying should also be employed in the asymptomatic patient.
 Safeguard the patient's airway when employing these procedures.
-Patients who acutely ingest > 80 mg/kg should be treated with intravenous pyridoxine on a gram per gram basis equal to the isoniazid dose.
-If an unknown amount of isoniazid is ingested, consider an initial dose of 5 grams of pyridoxine given over 30 to 60 minutes in adults, or 80 mg/kg of pyridoxine in children.For the Symptomatic Patient:
+Patients who acutely ingest greater than 80 mg/kg should be treated with intravenous pyridoxine on a gram per gram basis equal to the isoniazid dose.
+If an unknown amount of isoniazid is ingested, consider an initial dose of 5 grams of pyridoxine given over 30 to 60 minutes in adults or 80 mg/kg of pyridoxine in children.For the Symptomatic Patient

-Patients with this degree of isoniazid intoxication are likely to have hypoventilation.
+Patients with this degree of INH intoxication are likely to have hypoventilation.
 The administration of sodium bicarbonate under these circumstances can cause exacerbation of hypercarbia.
-Ventilation must be monitored carefully, by measuring blood carbon dioxide levels, and supported mechanically, if there is respiratory insufficiency.Dialysis:
+Ventilation must be monitored carefully, by measuring blood carbon dioxide levels and supported mechanically, if there is respiratory insufficiency.Dialysis

 Both peritoneal and hemodialysis have been used in the management of isoniazid overdosage.
 These procedures are probably not required if control of seizures and acidosis is achieved with pyridoxine, diazepam and bicarbonate.